 James Anemone

-Some of his student's accomplishments include First Prize from Pennsylvania at the Opus Music State Competition, First Prize in Charleston International Music Competition, Second Place at Chicago International Music Competition, Third Place at Steinway Society Piano Competition (Steinert & Sons), Third Place at West Chester University Pre-College Competition, Third Place at XIV Chopin International Piano Competition in Hartford CT, Third Prize at Chopin Avenue Piano Competition, and Fourth Prize in Clara Schumann International Music Competition.
+His students’ achievements include top prizes at major competitions such as First Place at West Chester University Pre-College Competition, First Prize from Pennsylvania at the Opus Music State Competition, First Prize at Tri-County Youth Festival, First Prize in Charleston International Music Competition, Gold Prize at Bosendorfer Youth Music Festival, and First Prize at London International Chopin Competition.
+Additional honors include Alternate at PMTA State Competition, Runner up at Harmony for Peace J. Ambassador, Second Place at Chicago International Music Competition, 2nd Prize at Camerata Artist Competition, Third Place at Steinway Society Piano Competition (Steinert & Sons), Third Place at XIV Chopin International Piano Competition in Hartford CT, Third Prize at Chopin Avenue Piano Competition, Honorable Mention at Cesar Franck International Piano Competition (Brussels), and Fourth Prize in Clara Schumann International Music Competition.

-In addition, Mr. Anemone's students regularly perform and win prizes in competitions such as Elite Music Competition, Little Mozarts Competition, Crescendo International Music Competition,Triumph Music Festival, Golden Key Music Festival, Dorothy Sutton Performance Festival, NBS Celebration of the Arts Competition and Constance Murray Piano Festival.
-His students have also performed in masterclasses with Young-Ah Tak, Brian Ganz, Jennifer Hayghe, Igor Resnianski, Timothy Blair, Vincent Craig, Terry Klinefelter, Silvanio Reis, Charles Louw, Marvin Blickenstaff, and Candace Chien.
+Mr. Anemone's students also achieve frequent recognition in competitions such as Elite Music Competition, Little Mozarts Competition, Crescendo International Music Competition,Triumph Music Festival, Golden Key Music Festival, Dorothy Sutton Performance Festival, and Constance Murray Piano Festival.
+They have performed in masterclasses with distinguished artists including Norma Fisher, Alvin Chow, Angela Cheng, Carl Cranmer, Charles Abramovic, Young-Ah Tak, Brian Ganz, Jennifer Hayghe, Igor Resnianski, Veda Zuponcic, Maria Asteriadou, Timothy Blair, Vincent Craig, Terry Klinefelter, Silvanio Reis, Charles Louw, Marvin Blickenstaff, Christine Delbeau, Candace Chien, and others.

-James Anemone received his undergraduate degree in Piano Performance with a minor in Music History from West Chester University of Pennsylvania, graduating summa cum laude.
-In 2020, Mr. Anemone received a graduate degree in Piano Performance at Temple University.
+Mr. Anemone earned his BM in Piano Performance, summa cum laude, with a minor in Music History from West Chester University, followed by a MM in Piano Performance from Temple University.
 His teachers and inspirational figures include Dr. Igor Resnianski, Candace Chien, Faina Lushtak, Timothy Blair, Joann Kirchner, and Jeffrey Biegel.

 Rachel Lee Anemone